Sprint Triathlon Training: 10 Tempo Run Sessions

 Race Prep: Focus on race-pace tempo sessions and bricks.

-A: A tempo run is done at Zone 3 effort—moderately hard, just below threshold.
-It builds aerobic strength and helps you run faster, longer.
-Use FLJUGA’s Training Calculators to set your pace, power, and heart rate zones.
-Try now.
+A tempo run is done at Zone 3 effort, moderately hard, just below threshold/Zone 4.
+It builds aerobic strength and helps you run faster/longer.
+Use FLJUGA’s Training Calculators to set your heart rate zones.

-A: They improve pacing control, running economy, and mental focus—all essential for holding strong effort throughout the short but intense run leg.
+They improve pacing control, running economy and mental focus.
+All essential for holding strong effort throughout the short but intense run leg.

 Final Thoughts

-Tempo running is one of the most effective ways to improve your sprint triathlon run.
-These workouts will help you build strength, endurance, and race-specific pacing.
-Choose sessions that fit your goals and gradually increase intensity for peak performance.
+Tempo running is one of the most effective and efficient ways to significantly improve your sprint triathlon run performance.
+These targeted workouts are designed to help you build essential strength, enhance your endurance and develop race-specific pacing skills.
+By carefully choosing sessions that align with your individual goals and gradually increasing the intensity, you can ensure steady progress and achieve peak performance on race day.

 Ready to run strong from start to finish?